Laura Volpintesta Sketching Stripes with Adobe Fresco app for fashion illustration

 fashion illustrators: kenneth paul block

 Finally, let’s go all the way back to Erté.
 His was the first book of fashion illustrations I ever owned.
-I love his body-positive beauties and the flow and movement so immediately obvious in pieces like this one.
+I love real body proportioned beauties and the flow and movement so immediately obvious in pieces like this one.
+And of COURSE, the pure raw imaginationa and creativity in his ideas.

 Again, there’s a mid- tone background, sprinklings of light and white, and then black for depth.
 And this is PRE-DIGITAL, even though it’s so incredibly smooth-looking!

-Join me in exploring these concepts in a unique 4 week experience.
+Join me in exploring these concepts in a unique online course experience.

 through 24o minutes of video lessons, resources, links, cozy community and instruction.